-Measure 2a, General Governance Is the governing board complying with all applicable general governance requirements?
-Points Available Meets Standard: , tranabie The school complied with all applicable laws, rules, regulations, provisions of its charter contract, and its policies relating to governance by its board, including but not limited to: Board policies; Board bylaws; 4 • Code of ethics; Conflicts of interest; Board composition and/or membership laws and rules; and Restrictions on compensation.
-Approaches Standard: • The school failed to comply with at least one applicable law, rule, regulation, provision of 2 the charter contract, or its policies relating to governance by its governing board during its 2 SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
-Does Not Meet Standard: 0 • The school failed to comply with at least one applicable law, rule, regulation, provision of 0 the charter contract, or its policies relating to governance by its board.
-Measure 2b, Open Governance Points Available Is the governing board complying with all applicable open governance requirements?
-Available Meets Standard: • The school complied with all applicable laws, rules, regulations, provision of its charter 4 contract, and its policies relating to the Georgia Open Meetings Act and Open Records Act requirements.
-Approaches Standard: • The school failed to comply with all applicable laws, rules, regulations, provision of its 2 charter contract, or its policies relating to the Georgia Open Meetings Act and Open Records 2 Act requirements during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
-Does Not Meet Standard: • The school failed to comply with all applicable laws, rules, regulations, provision of its 0 charter contract, or its policies relating to the Georgia Open Meetings Act and Open Records Act requirements.
-Measure 2c, Governance Training Points Is the governing board complying with all applicable governance training requirements?
-Available Meets Standard: The school took action to ensure that all governing board members comply with all applicable laws, rules, regulations, provision of its charter contract, and its policies relating 4 to the participation of its governing board in required trainings, including, but not limited to, annual attendance by the entire governing board at SCSC provided or approved training pursuant to O.C.G.A. § 20-2-2084(f).
+Measure 3a, General Governance Points Is the governing board complying with all applicable general governance requirements?
+Available Meets Standard: The school complied with all applicable laws, rules, regulations, provisions of its charter contract, and its policies relating to governance by its board, including but not limited to: o Board policies; o Board bylaws; 4 o Code of ethics; o Conflicts of interest; Board composition and/or membership laws and rules; and Restrictions on compensation.
+Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of the charter 2 contract, or its policies relating to governance by its governing board during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
+Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of the charter 0 contract, or its policies relating to governance by its board.
+Measure 3b, Open Governance Points Is the governing board complying with all applicable open governance requirements?
+Available Meets Standard: The school complied with all applicable laws, rules, regulations, provision of its charter contract, and its 4 policies relating to the Georgia Open Meetings Act and Open Records Act requirements.